Official websites use .gov

 SSC 4D Orbit Viewer

-NEW Prototype Browser based version (November 2023)
+NEW Browser based version

-The locations and orbits over 100 spacecraft and planets stored in the Satellite Situation Center (SSC) are viewable in the SPDF 4-D Orbit Viewer as an interactive 3-D animation with time as the 4th dimension.
-A prototype browser-based tool is now available to replace the original Java-based tool.
-Trajectories are displayed in a virtual 3-D environment which also includes the four inner planets (Mercury, Venus, Earth, and Mars) and the Sun and Moon (Luna).
+The locations and orbits over 150 spacecraft and planets stored in the Satellite Situation Center (SSC) are viewable in the SPDF 4-D Orbit Viewer as an interactive 3-D animation with time as the 4th dimension.
+The browser-based tool is now available to replace the original Java-based tool.
+Trajectories are displayed in a virtual 3-D environment which also includes the Sun, the Moon, the four inner planets (Mercury, Venus, Earth, and Mars), and the Lagrange Point 1.
 See the blue question mark icon for a general overview of the application and some tips to guide the user in its primary use.
 More detailed help is available either by mousing over interface elements to reveal tool tips specific to that control or by clicking on the question mark icon, which appears in various parts of the interface and will bring up detailed instructions related to that part of the program.
 This tool uses the SSC REST API and three.js JavaScript library.
-Please try out the new 4-D Orbit Viewer and let us know of any questions, suggestions, and comments.
-For an instructional preview, please see the short demonstrational video.

 Installation and Start-Up of the JAVA Application